GreshamLab/Saaz_ScERG11CNV/README.md

 ### Supplementary Visualization Scripts

 The perbase.txt files used as input for some of these codes are ~250MB in size and cannot be uploaded here.
-They can be generated as described in the Methods section of the manuscript, from sorted BAM files using bedtools genomeCoverageBed.
+They can be generated as described in the Methods section of the manuscript, from sorted BAM files using bedtools genomecov with the -d flag.

 | Script | Figure(s) | Description | Input Data |
 |--------|-----------|-------------|------------|